keithbuhler/keithbuhler.github.io/american-myth.md

 What's the Frenchie say?

 DR. JOHNSON
 He says, "There is no country in the civilized world where they are less occupied with philosophy than the United States.
-They have not philosophic school o their own, nevertheless, almost all the inhabitants of the United States direct their minds according to the same rules: To escape from the spirit of system, from the yoke of habits, from family maxims, from class opinions, and up to a certain point, from national prejudices; to take tradition only as information, and current facts only as a useful study for doing otherwise and better; to seek the reason for things by themselves and in themselves alone, to strive for the result without letting themselves be chained to the means, and to see through the form to the foundation: these are the features of ... the philosophic method of the Americans...
+They have not philosophic school of their own, nevertheless, almost all the inhabitants of the United States direct their minds according to the same rules: To escape from the spirit of system, from the yoke of habits, from family maxims, from class opinions, and up to a certain point, from national prejudices; to take tradition only as information, and current facts only as a useful study for doing otherwise and better; to seek the reason for things by themselves and in themselves alone, to strive for the result without letting themselves be chained to the means, and to see through the form to the foundation: these are the features of ... the philosophic method of the Americans...
 If I go further and seek among these diverse features the principle one that can sum up almost all the others... each American calls only on the individual effort of his reason.
 America is therefore the one country in the world where the precepts of Descartes are least studied and best followed...
 The American way of taking the rule of their judgment only from themselves leads to other habits of mind.
 As they manage to resolve unaided all the little difficulties that practical life presents, they easily conclude that everything in the world is explicable and that nothing exceeds the bounds of intelligence.
 Thus they willingly deny what they cannot comprehend: that gives them little faith in the extraordinary and an almost invincible distaste for the supernatural."

 JOSHUA
 Seems right to me.